void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 as a project we're not comfortable accepting donations until we have the infrastructure in place to show where the money goes, and provide you with appropriate documentation.

+## Did xtraeme resign or was he banned?

+Timing is everything.
+The ticket which expressed xtraeme's desire to resign was opened first, then over the next hour he lashed out at several project members.
+The resignation was processed per his wishes, and per his conduct torwards others a ban was applied at the organization level.

 ## I want to talk to someone about this.